MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/e-commerce-localization-guide.md

 - Modules

 When a new page, fragment, or media asset is created, it is created within the context of the channel and language currently selected in the channel and locale picker.
 This is usually your *base language*, assuming that you haven't configured additional languages or channels.
-In sites with multiple channels and languages configured, this base language is defined by the channel and locale you have set as the default on the **Site settings \> Channels**  page.
+In sites with multiple channels and languages configured, the base language is defined by the channel and locale you have set as the default on the **Site settings \> Channels**  page.

-The steps for localizing content for pages, fragments, and media assets is similar.
-Exceptions and differences will be called out in the sections below.
-Module content localization follows a different process.
-Links to relevant information for that process is in the Modules section below.
+The steps for localizing content for pages, fragments, and media assets are similar.
+Module content localization follows a different process, for more information see [Localize modules](#localize-modules)below.

 #### Step 1: Export an XLIFF file

-To export an XLIFF for a page, fragment, or image, follow these steps.
+To export an XLIFF for a page, fragment, or image in site builder, follow these steps.

-1. Open the asset for which you want to export base language content for localization.
+1. Open the page, fragment, or image asset for which you want to export base language content for localization.
 1. On the command bar, select **Localization \> Export XLIFF**.

-An .xlf file named **\<assetname\>.xlf** will be downloaded as a file to your browser's download folder.
+An .xlf file named **\<assetname\>.xlf** will be downloaded to your browser's download folder.
 This XLIFF file is specific to the asset you're localizing.
-You will export an XLIFF file for every asset you want to localize.
+You will export one XLIFF file for every asset that you want to localize.

-> [!NOTE]
-> The Localization tab is only visible when assets are in an Edit state.

 #### Step 2: Localize the XLIFF file

 In most cases, you'll work with a localization vendor to translate your XLIFF files.
 If you are localizing assets internally or testing the localization process, you must make the following changes to each XLIFF file:

-- Add a target-language attribute to the /xliff/file element whose value is the locale identifier of the language you're localizing into.
+- Add a target language attribute to the /xliff/file element whose value is the locale identifier of the language you're localizing to.
 This locale identifier must match the locale identifier specified on the **Channels** site settings page.
 - For each //source element, add a target element sibling whose text value is the localized version of what's contained in that source element.

 For information about the schema that governs XLIFF files, see [XLIFF 1.2 Specification](http://docs.oasis-open.org/xliff/xliff-core/xliff-core.html).